The Barker: Awards and honors

-Preservation status
+Preservation

-The film survives intact with its talking sequences and has been preserved by the UCLA Film and Television Archive and manufactured-on-demand DVD by the Warner Archive Collection.
+The film survives intact with its talking sequences and has been preserved by the UCLA Film & Television Archive and the Museum of Modern Art.

 Remakes

 The Barker was remade as Hoop-La (1933) with Clara Bow and as Diamond Horseshoe (1945) with Betty Grable.
 Japanese director Yasujirō Ozu remade this film (without crediting the original) as A Story of Floating Weeds (1934) and again as Floating Weeds (1959).